-- Fear for his or her safety or the safety of others. - Suffer substantial emotional distress.
+- Fear for their safety or the safety of others. - Suffer substantial emotional distress.

 Arrest and Referral Crimes

 Weapons Offenses - The violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, or use of firearms, cutting instruments, explosives, incendiary devices, or other deadly weapons.